 The Rosetta Forum is based in the Department of Classics, Ancient History and Archaeology at the University of Birmingham.
 It was founded in 2007 by Postgraduates and takes place weekly in term time.
 It has two key aims: for Postgraduates to practice presenting papers in an informal environment; and for presenters to receive feedback on their works in progress.
 The Forum attracts students from all over the Department and beyond, so it is a great place to gain advice from specialists working in many diverse fields.
 People who present also feel more prepared to give papers at the many academic conferences that they will be expected to attend.

 As the Forum has developed, it has become an important part of Postgraduate life in the Department.
 It gives Postgraduates a chance to socialise with others and avoid the seclusion that sometimes comes with intensive research.
-Refreshments (wine and nibbles) are always provided, which ensure good attendance!
+Refreshments are always provided, which ensure good attendance!

-The Forum takes place every Tuesday in term time, starting at 5.30pm, now in the Rodney Hilton Library (Room 335 in the Arts Building).
+The Forum takes place every Tuesday in term time, starting at 5:00pm, currently on Zoom.